phanirithvij/color-theme/README.md

 - [ ] Implement alternative to celery bgtasks using golang and update the clients of their image color extraction progress
 - [ ] Downsample image and save thumbnail before extracting colors
 - [x] look at https://github.com/angristan/palette
-- [ ] Remove celery dependency completely, to make it a cross-platform binary
 - [ ] Try rewriting in golang totally
 - [ ] store generated palettes in json file for each image and send them from that point.
 - [ ] Deal with spaces in uploaded file names.
 Try not to have a db for the initial version.
 Long term store original file name, generated filename in db.